shizuku86/Werewolf-GameManager/README.md

 - @minecraft/server-ui - 2.0.0

 ## Description
-This is a template repository with a fully configured TypeScript environment.
+This behavior pack functions as the central GameManager for the Werewolf game.
+It is designed with version resilience in mind, ensuring compatibility across future updates of Minecraft Werewolf.

 ## Runtime
 - Node.js